 Stem reserve is a major resource providing carbohydrates and nitrogen for grain filling when the transient photosynthetic source is inhibited by stress.
-The support of grain filling by stem reserves is effective under any stress that inhibits transient photosynthesis such as drought, heat, or even leaf diseases develop during grain filling.
-This mechanism depends that on the accumulation of reserves before flowering and the transport of the reserves during grain filling.
+The support of grain filling by stem reserves is effective under any stress that inhibits transient photosynthesis such as drought, heat, or even leaf diseases that develop during grain filling.
+This mechanism depends on the accumulation of reserves before flowering and the transport of the reserves during grain filling.
 The two processes are independent.
-The accumulation of reserves before grain filling is not stress responsive in the sense that it is totally independent of stress during grain filling.
+The accumulation of reserves before grain filling.
 The signal for reserve (e.g. fructan in cereals) conversion into soluble fractions that can be transported from stems to grain can be stress responsive.
-However, evidence from wheat shows that certain genotypes use reserves extensively for grain filling even under nonstress conditions.
+However, evidence from wheat shows that certain genotypes use reserves extensively for grain filling even under non-stress conditions.
 In this sense stem reserves are constitutive as a backup source for grain filling under stress.